 Winship Cancer Institute of Emory University Atlanta, Georgia

 Suresh S. Ramalingam, MD

 Explore the options in hematology and oncology.
 The 2019 Debates and Didactics in Hematology and Oncology conference will feature a comprehensive review of treatments for patients with cancer or blood disorders.
 Expert faculty and thought leaders from across the nation will engage in interactive debates and didactic lectures on controversial topics and standards of care, offering you the opportunity to hear how science supports each point of view.
 Presentations and discussions will focus on current research, including the use of molecular targeted therapy, immunotherapies, and other novel therapeutic approaches.

 This educational activity is intended for hematologists, oncologists, and other allied healthcare professionals interested in the management of hematologic and oncologic malignancies.

-Meeting details and registration will be available later this year at winshipcancerddho.com.
+Meeting details and registration are available at winshipcancerddho.com.

 Options are available to organizations interested in supporting this conference.

 For more information, please contact Anne.Rojas@prIMEoncology.org.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine, prIME Oncology, and the Winship Cancer Institute of Emory University.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.